Hold Me (Teddy Pendergrass and Whitney Houston song)

-Background
+Background and recording

 By 1982, Teddy Pendergrass was a well-established R&B and soul artist with six RIAA-certified albums, including six consecutive gold records, of which four of those albums also went platinum while at Philadelphia International Records between 1977 and 1981.
-On March 18, 1982, however, Pendergrass' career was abruptly halted after the singer was involved in a car crash while driving home that night from a party and his Rolls-Royce Silver Spirit hit a guard rail, crossed onto the oncoming lane and hit two trees.
+On March 18, 1982, however, Pendergrass's career was abruptly halted after the singer was involved in a car crash while driving home that night from a party and his Rolls-Royce Silver Spirit hit a guard rail, crossed onto the oncoming lane and hit two trees.
 The impact of the accident left him with a spinal cord injury making him a tetraplegic, paralyzed from the chest down and unable to walk again.
 Pendergrass would end up using a wheelchair for the rest of his life.

 As a result of the tragic incident, his label Philadelphia International chose to release two albums to complete his contract, releasing This One's for You and Heaven Only Knows, both albums bombed upon release with no hit single.
 Pendergrass was then dropped from Philadelphia International in early 1983.
 During his time of recovery, Pendergrass underwent physical therapy and after realizing he could still sing, Pendergrass left the hospital and sought on seeking a new recording deal.
 However, Pendergrass discovered that many labels were reluctant to sign him due to his disability.
 By that late spring, however, Asylum Records offered him a contract to which he signed.
 Asylum, at the time, was being distributed by Elektra Records.
-Producer Michael Masser was then hired to produce the majority of Pendergrass' new album.
+Producer Michael Masser was then hired to produce the majority of Pendergrass's new album.

 Around the same time, a 19-year-old aspiring singer from New Jersey named Whitney Houston had recently signed to Arista Records.
 Houston had spent the previous five years of her early career as a session background vocalist and fashion model.
 Prior to signing, Houston had made some noise with her participation on the respective albums, One Down by Material and Paul Jabara & Friends by Paul Jabara in 1982 and 1983 respectively, recording one song from each album, "Memories" and "Eternal Love", both songs earning her praise in the music press.
 During her early months as an Arista artist, Houston and label head Clive Davis set up showcases for producers to offer songs to Houston's debut album; however few came.
 By that summer, however, offers finally came in the form of Kashif and Jermaine Jackson.
 Around this period, Davis contacted Masser to view Houston's New York shows due to her performances of Masser's "The Greatest Love of All"; Masser obliged.
 After seeing her perform the song, the songwriter praised her vocal ability and offered to have Houston become the featured duet partner in a song he was working on with Pendergrass to which Davis agreed on the condition he contributed songs to Houston's debut; Masser agreed.